wellang/well/README.md

 # About

 ### This is a small project made by yours truly (TristanWellman).
-This language includes your normal things like variables, mathamatics, loops, etc. It compiles directly to c++ (See below for compilation and simple documentation).
+This language includes your normal things like variables, mathamatics, loops, etc. It compiles directly to assembly(NASM), See below for compilation and simple documentation.

 contact me at: